abrl91/abrl91/README.md

 My name is Amit Barletz.
 I am full stack developer who passionate about code and learning new stuff 🙇🏻‍♀️

-I am also a blog writter: https://syntactic-sugar.netlify.app/
+I am also a blogger at https://syntactic-sugar.netlify.app/

 Recently, I returned to a childhood hobby and started learning to play the piano again 🎹